 Aaron Munz Director of Veterans Department and VA-Accredited Claims Agent

 “In a war situation, the last thing you would ever think about is asbestos exposure.
 But it happened to a lot of good people.
 When you see guys getting asbestos-related diseases years after they served, you want to help, and I have that opportunity here.”

 VA Health Care

 Eligibility for VA health care is based on a series of priorities.
 These include service-related disabilities, income levels and special circumstances.
-The VA encourages all servicemen and servicewomen to apply.
+The VA encourages all servicemen and servicewomen with mesothelioma to apply for benefits.
 Only they can determine a veteran’s eligibility.

 Enrollment is tied to income level or a determination of whether the illness was service related.
 The VA uses two different income limits: The National Income Threshold and a Geographical-Adjusted Income Threshold.
 Qualifying under the income-level category may require copays for health services.

 Disability Compensation is a monthly benefit based on a veteran’s level of disability.
 The VA rates the level of disability from zero to 100 percent and provides more compensation for higher disability ratings.